Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic

+Finally, the function $u_\beta$ must first acknowledge that it is costly for the population to deviate from its usual contact rate.
+Second, during the lockdown period, the social cost of distancing measures can become more and more important for the population, and we thus expect the cost $u_\beta$ to also reflect this sensitivity with respect to time.
+More precisely, we can consider the following form

+Above, $\psi$ should be a non-decreasing and convex $\R_+$-valued function, to represent the increasing aversion to the lockdown for the population as time passes.
+In other words, deviating from its usual level of interaction entails a social cost to the population that is greater as the duration increases.
+More precisely, we can consider

-\begin{example}[Cost functions for the government] The function $c$ can be linear to represent the cost per unit of infected people, or quadratic to highlight the cost induced by the saturation of the health--care system when the number of infected is too high.
-Typically, we would take $c(i):=c_{\rm g}(i+i^2)$, $i\in\R_+$, for some $c_{\rm g}>c_{\rm p}$, to take into account that the marginal cost linked to the proportion of infected people in the population is higher for the government than for the population itself.
-We also point out that we choose a linear--quadratic cost in $i$ for the government, while we took a purely cubic one for the population.
-This choice emphasises that, on the one hand, even for a small number of infected, the marginal cost faced by the government is not close to $0$ $($hence the linear term$)$.
-On the other hand, the population is more likely to incur very high and lasting costs $($loss of revenues, employment, life, ...$)$ when the disease spreads uncontrollably, when compared to the government which mostly faces pecuniary costs.
+\textbf{For the government.} Regarding the cost function $c$, one can choose for instance the following linear--quadratic form $c(i):=c_{\rm g}(i+i^2)$, $i\in\R_+$, for some $c_{\rm g}$ in dollars per days, whose value is greater than $c_{\rm p}$ to take into account that the marginal cost linked to the proportion of infected people in the population is higher for the government than for the population itself.
+More precisely, the linear part represents the cost per unit of infected people, while the quadratic part highlights the cost induced by the saturation of the healthcare system when the number of infected is too high.
+Compare to the cubic cost chosen for the population in {\rm \Cref{ex:utility_pop}}, this choice emphasises that, on the one hand, even for a small number of infected, the marginal cost faced by the government is not close to $0$ $($hence the linear term$)$.
+On the other hand, the population is more likely to incur very high and lasting costs in terms of QALY/DALY when the disease spreads uncontrollably, when compared to the government which mostly faces pecuniary costs.